-EP3 is a master regulator of cellular resistance to TTFields.
+EP3 is a master regulator of cellular resistance to TTFields

-To identify pathways associated with TTFields resistance, we conducted a comprehensive temporal RNA-seq analysis (sequencing summaries in Supplemental Table S1) of the three GBM lines under continuous TTFields treatment at 0D (NT), 7D (early changes), and 28-35D (late changes).
-Significant gene expression changes were observed in all three resistant GBM lines at 28-35D, compared to the NT control.
-Interestingly, similar patterns of gene expression changes were detected as early as 7D, even when cells were still sensitive to TTFields (Figure 1C), indicating that the resistance mechanisms are already in motion well before resistance becomes experimentally evident.
-We then employed GeneRep-nSCORE, a robust gene network-based machine learning algorithm that identifies master regulators responsible for network perturbations (34).
-This analysis, enhanced by fully automated and annotated visualization based on Gene Ontology pathways (35), identified several large regulatory hubs associated with self-renewal (stemness), migration, and immune effects, which were significantly upregulated in TTFields-resistant cells compared to their sensitive counterparts (Figure 1D-E and Supplemental Figure S1D).
-Temporal analysis revealed that the migration-related hub 1.9 and the larger of the two immune-related hubs (hub 1.6) began to rise in response to TTFields only after 7D.
-Hub 1.6 encompasses key regulators involved in innate and adaptive immune responses, including those related to T1IFN signaling and viral antigenassociated immunity (Supplemental Figure S2).
-This delayed activation of hub 1.6, compared to the faster-responding inflammation-related hub 1.8, aligns with the persistent formation of cytosolic micronuclei clusters post-TTFields treatment, which are known to stimulate adaptive immunity in GBM (10).
-In contrast, hub 1.8, which was upregulated more rapidly by 7D, is enriched in genes involved in pathologic immune responses (Figure 1D-E, Supplemental Figure S1D), recruitment of inhibitory immune cells, and mechanisms of immune escape (Supplemental Figure S3).
-Thus, a critical aspect of the resistance program is the activation of regulatory networks that counter both anti-mitotic effects of TTFields and its potential to trigger immune responses.
+To identify pathways associated with TTFields resistance, we conducted a comprehensive temporal RNA-seq analysis (sequencing summaries in Supplementary Table S1) of the three GBM lines under continuous TTFields treatment at 0 days (NT), 7 days (early changes), and 28 to 35 days (late changes).
+Significant gene expression changes were observed in all three resistant GBM lines at 28 to 35 days, compared with the NT control.
+Interestingly, similar patterns of gene expression changes were detected as early as 7 days, even when cells were still sensitive to TTFields (Fig. 1C), indicating that the resistance mechanisms are already in motion well before resistance becomes experimentally evident.
+We then used GeneRepnSCORE, a robust gene network-based machine learning algorithm that identifies master regulators responsible for network perturbations (33).
+This analysis, enhanced by fully automated and annotated visualization based on Gene Ontology pathways (34), identified several large regulatory hubs associated with self-renewal (stemness), migration, and immune effects, which were significantly upregulated in TTFields-resistant cells compared with their sensitive counterparts (Fig. 1D and E; Supplementary Fig. S1D).
+Temporal analysis revealed that the migration-related hub 1.9 and the larger of the two immune-related hubs (hub 1.6) began to increase in response to TTFields only after 7 days.
+Hub 1.6 encompasses key regulators involved in innate and adaptive immune responses, including those related to type 1 IFN signaling and viral antigenassociated immunity (Supplementary Fig. S2).
+This delayed activation of hub 1.6, compared with the faster-responding inflammation-related hub 1.8, aligns with the persistent formation of cytosolic micronuclei clusters following TTFields treatment, which are known to stimulate adaptive immunity in GBM (10).
+In contrast, hub 1.8, which was upregulated more rapidly by 7 days, is enriched in genes involved in pathologic immune responses (Fig. 1D and E; Supplementary Fig. S1D), recruitment of inhibitory immune cells, and mechanisms of immune escape (Supplementary Fig. S3).
+Thus, a critical aspect of the resistance program is the activation of regulatory networks that counter both antimitotic effects of TTFields treatment and its potential to trigger immune responses.

-The self-renewal (stemness) hub 1.5, which contains neural development pathways, is the largest and most rapidly upregulated hub (by 7D) in response to TTFields.
+The self-renewal (stemness) hub 1.5, which contains neural development pathways, is the largest and most rapidly upregulated hub (by 7 days) in response to TTFields.
 The enrichment of master regulators controlling stemness of GBM cells likely plays a crucial role in resistance development.
-Notably, PTGER3 or EP3, a key regulator within this hub, consistently ranks among the top master regulators across all three TTFields-resistant GBM lines, showing increased network dominance after just 7D of treatment in two lines (Supplemental Table S2 and the complete nSCORE ranking evolution of all master regulators in Supplemental Table S3), indicating early initiation of the resistance program.
-In fact, EP3 mRNA expression was swiftly upregulated within 6 hrs of TTFields exposure in all three GBM lines and continued to rise as resistance developed (Figure 1F), a trend confirmed at the protein level in resistant cells (Figure 1G).
+Notably, PTGER3 or EP3, a key regulator within this hub, consistently ranks among the top master regulators across all three TTFields-resistant GBM lines, showing increased network dominance after just 7 days of treatment in two lines (Supplementary Table S2 and the complete nSCORE ranking evolution of all master regulators in Supplementary Table S3), indicating early initiation of the resistance program.
+In fact, EP3 mRNA expression was swiftly upregulated within 6 hours of TTFields exposure in all three GBM lines and continued to increase as resistance developed (Fig. 1F), a trend confirmed at the protein level in resistant cells (Fig. 1G).